owenwexler/mockabase/README.md

 # How does Mockabase work?
 Mockabase uses a local database with a users table that loosely mocks the ```auth.users``` table in Supabase.
 There are various routes for all expected user functions (including a mock "OAuth" login and signup) detailed in the routes section below.
 "Sessions" are currently handled with a JSON file at the root of the project called ```session.json```, which is either null if logged out or has the id and e-mail of the current user if logged in.
 I consider this an acceptable minimal way to mock sessions for testing and development purposes.

-# Major breaking change in version 2.0
+# Major breaking changes in version 2.0
 ```signup```, ```login```, and ```get-current-session``` routes now return objects in the following format:
 ```{ data: { user: User } | null, error: error | null } ```

 This more closely mirrors the Supabase API.

+Errors are now returned as Supabase-like error objects instead of strings, to more closely mirror the Supabase API.
+For a complete reference of all error objects returned by Mockabase, see the ```src/data/errors.ts``` file.

 # Installation